EllyPirelly/learnings-wes-bos-JSbeginner/README.md

-# Based on Wes Bos' Beginner JavaScript course
+# Based on Wes Bos Beginner JavaScript course

 ### What is this about?